codius/codiusd/README.md

 * [ ] proxy endpoints based on manifest hash to the contract's IP

 ### Environment Variables

+#### CODIUS_XRP_PER_MONTH
+* Type: Integer
+* Description: A monhtly rate the host charges (in XRP) to host a program. `Codiusd` calculates this value down to the rate per second, as uploads are given a time in seconds to be hosted for.
+* Default: 10

 #### CODIUS_HYPER_SOCKET
 * Type: String
 * Description: The absolute path to the `hyperd` socket.